Everything we know about the Florida Dollar General Shooting

 Gunman described as 21-year-old white male who ‘hated Black people’

-A gunman has killed three people at a Dollar General store in Jacksonville, Florida in what authorities are calling a racially-motivated mass shooting.
+A man armed with an AR-15-style rifle and handgun killed three people at a Dollar General store in Jacksonville, Florida on 26 August in what authorities are calling a racially motivated mass shooting.

-Shortly after 1pm on Saturday, a man entered the store armed with an AR-style rifle, Glock handgun and “outfitted with a tactical vest,” Jacksonville Sheriff TK Waters said at a press conference.
+Shortly after 1pm on Saturday, 26 August, a gunman entered the store armed and outfitted in a tactical vest, gloves, hat and face covering, Jacksonville sheriff TK Waters said in a press conference.

-The three victims - two men and one woman - were Black.
-They were identified on Sunday as Angela Michelle Carr, 52, Anolt Joseph “AJ” Laguerre Jr, 19, and Jarrald De’Shaun Gallion, 29.
+In 11 minutes, the gunman shot and killed three Black people identified as Angela Michelle Carr, 52, Anolt Joseph “AJ” Laguerre Jr, 19, and Jarrald De’Shaun Gallion, 29.

-The gunman was also identified as 21-year-old Ryan Palmeter, who “hated Black people”, the sheriff said.
-After the shootings, he turned the gun on himself and took his own life.
+After shooting the three people, the gunman, identified as 21-year-old Ryan Palmeter, turned the gun on himself and died by suicide, authorities said.

+In a note addressed to his parents and writings addressed to law enforcement officials, the gunman indicated he held white supremacist ideology and “hated Black people”, Mr Waters said.

 “This is a dark day in Jacksonville’s history.
 There is no place for hate in this community,” the sheriff said.
 “I am sickened by this cowardly shooter’s personal ideology.”